RikudouSage/LemmyWebhook/README.md

   - `registration_application`
   - `private_message_report`
   - `local_user`
+  - `community_follower` - a subscription by a user to a community
 - `operation` (optional) - the kind of operation this webhook is interested in, can be `INSERT`, `UPDATE`, `DELETE` (taken from the [DatabaseOperation](src/Enum/DatabaseOperation.php) enum)
 - `headers` (optional) - a JSON object with keys as header names and values as header values
 - `enhanced_filter` (optional) - an expression that must evaluate to true if this webhook is to run, more on expressions below